 Ultimately, a 4PL will coordinate the efforts of one or multiple 3PLs so it’s one less thing that you have to worry about.

 A 4PL is a neutral party that will design supply chain solutions that are tailored to your unique business requirements.
-From kitting to bundling to warehousing, 4PL services are not as limited as 3PL services that can only access the available infrastructure that they own.
+From transportation to warehousing, 4PL services are not as limited as 3PL services that can only access the available infrastructure that they own.
 As a result, your supply chain will be tailored to your specific needs and industry requirements.

 4PLs typically don’t own their infrastructure, instead focusing on customer support, technology, and partnerships with 3PL warehouses that suit a range of diverse needs.
-Because choosing a warehouse is one of the most significant drivers of your overall fulfillment strategy, partnering with a 4PL company will most likely be able to get your product into a warehouse that not only meets your needs, but is able to scale with you as you grow your brand.
+Because choosing a warehouse is one of the most significant drivers of your overall fulfillment strategy, partnering with a 4PL company may help you get your product into a warehouse that not only meets your needs, but is able to scale with you as you grow your brand.

 This is because 4PLs have the freedom to partner with new warehouses quickly, while 3PLs are not as nimble.
 Under a 3PL, onboarding a new warehouse means either constructing a new building or a major acquisition, both of which take time and resources to get up to speed and result in growth bottlenecks for the companies using those 3PLs.